The Heart of Dixie Railroad Club

 The Original Railroad Park

 The Heart of Dixie Railroad Club quickly went to work to assemble a collection of railroad equipment for preservation and display.
 The first item received was wooden caboose No. 5368 donated by the Seaboard Air Line Railway.
 The first steam locomotive was 2-8-0 No. 38, donated by the Woodward Iron Company.
 The Chapter had to quickly get to work securing a location to store the cars and locomotives they were to acquire.
 The Heart of Dixie was fortunate when the St. Louis ~ San Francisco Railway (Frisco) allowed the Club to lease for $7.50 per month an unused team track located behind the Frisco freight house at Powell Avenue and 18th Street South.
 You may now know this location as now "Railroad Park".
-The club was able to restore several pieces of equipment in order to run in the Southern Railway's steam program.
-Heat of Dixie equipment was pulled behind locomotives such as SOU 4501, SOU 630, N&W 1218, N&W 611 and several last operating mainline steam locomotives.
-The main source of revenue for museum's restorations were from operating steam excursions throughout Alabama.
+The club was able to restore several pieces of equipment in order to participate in the Southern Railway steam program.
+Heart of Dixie equipment was pulled behind locomotives such as SOU 4501, SOU 630, N&W 1218, N&W 611 and several last operating mainline steam locomotives.
+The main source of revenue for museum restorations were from operating steam excursions throughout Alabama.